mozilla-services/heka/docs/source/configuration.rst

     How often the file descriptors for each file should be checked to see if new log data has been written.
 Defaults to 500 milliseconds.
     This interval is in milliseconds.
+- decoders (list of strings):
+    List of logline decoder names used to transform the log line into a structured hekad message.

 .. _config_statsd_input: